Mohanad-El-Masri/software-management-for-pharmacies/README.md

 # software-management-for-pharmacies
 This project is developed using JAVA programming language in eclipse IDE.
-We built our GUI interface by using WindowBulider you can check code is in master branch
+We built our GUI interface by using WindowBulider This is a simple project when a pharmacist can log in and add patient information using linked list as a data structure